08 July 2022

 Week commencing 8 July 1991

-Only two of the artists debuting and peaking outside the ARIA top 100 this week in 1991 we have seen before.
+Only three of the eleven artists debuting and peaking outside the ARIA top 100 this week in 1991 we have seen before.
 Before we take a look at them, I have updated some earlier posts with the following:

 • 6 March 1989 - a new bubbling WAY down under entry from Schnell Fenster;